KorfLab/ftx/README.md

 One of the strengths of GFF is that it is line based, and therefore works with typical command line programs like `grep` and `perl`.
-The main problem with this is that line-based formats make it difficult to capture nested structures.
-For example, genes are composed of transcripts, and transcripts are composed of exons, and possibly introns, CDSs and UTRs.
+The main problem with this is that line-based formats make it difficult to capture hierarchical structures.
+For example, genes are composed of transcripts, and transcripts are composed of exons, and possibly introns, start and stop codons, CDSs and UTRs.
 This multi-layered structure is difficult to visualize across multiple lines with many redundant text fields.
 We therefore sought to create a line-based format that also encapsulates gene structure.

+The location is specified as `chr:begin-end` because this format is used in genome browsers.
+Being able to copy-paste the chromosome coordinate token into genome browsers is a big time-saver.

+There is a lot of redundant text in GFF.

 In GFF, the positions of introns are often left out because one can always infer them from the positions of exons.
 KGF takes this a step further.
 Given